A conversation with Michael Dreher: An insider’s view on the benefits of PrimeCenter

-Sébastien Hanssens catches up with Michael Dreher, Caldera’s Director of Strategic and Technical Partnerships, to get the lowdown on how PrimeCenter has the potential to revolutionize prepress automation.
+We caught up with Michael Dreher, Caldera’s Director of Strategic & Technical Partnerships, to learn how PrimeCenter can revolutionize your prepress workflow.

-Caldera’s PrimeCenter is a prepress automation solution that has been created to help wide format digital printers optimize job preparation for printing and cutting.
-It carries a number of benefits beyond simply automating repetitive prepress tasks, and we caught up with Michael Dreher to find out how the program can help print service providers to operate their prepress functions more efficiently.
+It carries a number of benefits beyond simply automating repetitive prepress tasks, and we caught up with Michael Dreher to find out how the software helps print service providers to operate their prepress functions more efficiently.

 “The prepress service carries out the imposition and manages the digital flow, which allows the transmission of the data necessary for printing and cutting,” explains Michael.
 “PrimeCenter will definitely help our customers to automate as much as possible in their production, while content tracking will help them to avoid mistakes and save consumables.”
 Without PrimeCenter preparing files at the prepress stage is far more labor-intensive.
 It takes time to generate nested files with registration marks directly on documents and requires the attention of a dedicated prepress operator.